RafekGorgay/FPL-Weekly-Standing-Python/README.md

 How to use it.
 ---------------

-1- open the league from your browser. for example - https://fantasy.premierleague.com/leagues/xxxxxx/standings/c 2- take the league number (the position of xxxxxx in the link) 3- change the league number variable (line 11).
+1- open the league from your browser. for example - https://fantasy.premierleague.com/leagues/xxxxxx/standings/c \n 2- take the league number (the position of xxxxxx in the link) \n 3- change the league number variable (line 11). \n
-4- run the script.
+4- run the script. \n
-5- the reports will be under a new folder created.
+5- the reports will be under a new folder created. \n